Xetibo/ReSet-Doc/sections/comparison.typ

 machines is feasible.
 For this category, there is no difference between any specific plugin system.

+Both systems receive the result of 1 as neither system works particularly well.

 #subsubsubsection("Language Conformity")
 All plugin systems use some form of abstraction compared to just using Rust.
 Meaning there is no outright winner.
 This is especially the case when looking at